Fredricho/BattleShipGame/README.md

    ## Deployment
  The site was deployed on Heroku, and the steps to it is below:
+ And some images of most of the steps, but you will have to follow the text below!!
  1. Heroku > New > App Name(A unique one!) > Region > Creat App
  2. Go to settings > Reveal Config Vars
  3. Add Key: PORT and Value: 8000 ( If other Vars needs to be added add them here.) > Add